PEDSnet/PEDSpace/README.md

 [![Product Name Screen Shot][product-screenshot]](https://pedsdspace01.research.chop.edu/home)

-When completed, PEDSpace is intended to host and serve PEDSnet-generated data on demand, as well as accept submissions from qualified users.
+PEDSpace is an open source repository application intended to host and serve PEDSnet-generated data on demand, as well as accept submissions from qualified users.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>